syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 paragraph = footnote.TextBody.AddParagraph();

-paragraph.AppendText("Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+paragraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");

 //Saves and closes the Word document instance